Pressio/pressio-demoapps/README.md

 # pressio-demoapps

 This repository contains a suite of 1D, 2D and 3D demo problems of varying complexity (from linear advection, to compressible Euler). <br>
-The main feature of this work is the built-in support for hyper-reduction.
+The main feature of this work is the built-in support for a sample mesh (which is necessary for hyper-reduction, more details below).
 This code, in fact, was originally started as part of the Pressio project to create a suite of benchmark problems to test ROMs and hyper-reduction techniques, but it is being developed to be self-contained, so it can be used for different purposes.
-For example, you can just use it for doing "standard" simulations, or you can just leverage the Python meshing scripts, or leverage the hyper-reduction capability to study function approximations.
-Its main scope is to provide a testbed of problems that are well-known to be hard for ROMs, explore the impact of the numerical scheme, and test news ideas for hyper-reduction.
+For example, you can just use it for doing "standard" simulations, or you can just use the Python meshing scripts, or leverage the sample mesh capability to study function approximations.
+The main objective is to provide a testbed of problems that are known to be hard for ROMs, explore the impact of the numerical scheme, and test new sample mesh and hyper-reduction techniques.

 Some features of this code are:
 - a cell-centered finite volume discretization on *uniform structured meshes*
 - a (simple) meshing tool written in Python that also handles sample meshes
 - well-established shock-capturing schemes and flux forms (which can be easily extended)
-- hyper-reduction/sample mesh in 1D, 2D and 3D for varying stencil sizes.
+- sample mesh in 1D, 2D and 3D for varying stencil sizes.

 The development is grounded on:
 - **simplicity**: we use high-level abstractions and a well-defined API to make this code as simple as possible to use, minimizing the number of steps needed to set up a problem.
 We follow a *three-step* process: (1) generate the mesh, (2) load the mesh and (3) create a problem instance that has a specific API.